v2thegreat/SOEN-341-PRJKT/README.md

 ### Main Project Objective:
 _Create slack-like web application with core features assigned by the customer.
 These features include but are not limited to, creating channels, joining channels and sending messages in channels_

-### Language & Framework:
+### Language, Framework & techniques:
 _Javascript and React_

+Technique to be implemented is Agile.
+Techniques TBD

 ### Core Features to be added:
 - Creating Channels
 - Joining Channels
 - Sending messages in channels

+### Additional Features that may be added:
+- Individual's profile creation/description
+- Sending messages to individual
+- tagging individuals and pinning messages in channels

 React is a JavaScript library for building user interfaces.
-Technique to be implemented is Agile.